 Growing Conditions Defined

-Understanding the growing conditions at your planting site puts you on the right path toward choosing the best native plants.
-The soil type, moisture holding capacity (or drainage), and sunlight conditions at your planting site will all influence which plants will easiliy thrive there.
+Familiarity with the growing conditions at your planting site puts you on the right path toward choosing the best native plants.
+The soil type, moisture holding capacity (or drainage), and sunlight conditions at your planting site will all influence which plants will easily thrive there.
 Use the definitions below as a guideline for evaluating your site conditions, then use the filtering options on our website to help guide your search.

 Clay soils are fertile soils, composed of small, tightly packed particles.
 Clay soils absorb water more slowly, and retain it for a longer period.
 When wet, the soil becomes slick and will form sticky clumps.
 When it dries out, clay soil becomes hard and solid.
-The roots of plants that thrive in clay are strong enough to break through heavy soils and handle the compaction that can occur.
 Plants that thrive in clay are extremely hardy and versatile.
+Their roots are strong enough to break through heavy soils and handle the compaction that can occur.

 Loam soils are also very fertile but instead of high clay content, they have roughly equal proportions of sand, silt, and clay.
 Loamy soil is ideal because it holds plenty of moisture but also drains well enough for sufficient air to reach the roots.
-Most plants will grow in loam if given the opportunity.
+Most plants are able to grow in loam soils.

 Sandy soils are made up of larger particles and so they tend to be very well aerated and very fast-draining; they do not hold much water or contain much in the way of soil nutrients.
 Many gorgeous native plants have evolved to grow in these conditions, so if you live in an area with sandy soil, don’t despair!